The Professionals - What does a professional trustee look like?

 25th August, 2017

-The trust model, on which the UK occupational have historically been built, is generally based on the principle of well meaning amateurs working in good faith for the benefit of the beneficiaries.
+The trust model for UK occupational pensions has been based on the idea of well-meaning amateurs.
+These individuals work in good faith for the benefit of the beneficiaries.
 In hindsight it is perhaps not the best fit but it is where we are.

 The level of complexity, breadth of regulation and potential impact of pensions schemes on the survival of their sponsors has escalated exponentially in recent years.
 The governance and knowledge and understanding requirements are ever increasing the demands on trustees and leading to growth in the number of paid trustees.